Canoe North Adventures

 More Information

-• Upper Horton River
+• The Upper Horton River

-Upper Horton River
+The Upper Horton River

 The Horton River is the most northerly flowing river in mainland Canada.
 Its source at Horton Lake is located 80 miles north of Great Bear Lake in an area surrounded by vast rolling tundra plains.
 The Upper Horton is perfect for novice, intermediate or vintage canoeists with smooth steady current, crystal clear water and a few easy rapids for extra fun.
 The river’s most outstanding features are the ancient cliffs with towering eagle nests and the many opportunities to see falcons, eagles, caribou, wolves, muskoxen and grizzly bears.
 The Upper Horton also has superb lake trout, arctic char and grayling fishing.
-Can be combined with the Lower Horton River for an epic 25 day adventure!

 More Information